ptomulik/puppetlabs-apache/README.md

 #####`default_ssl_cert`

-The default SSL certification, which is automatically set based on your operating system  (`/etc/pki/tls/certs/localhost.crt` for RedHat, `/etc/ssl/certs/ssl-cert-snakeoil.pem` for Debian).
+The default SSL certification, which is automatically set based on your operating system  (`/etc/pki/tls/certs/localhost.crt` for RedHat, `/etc/ssl/certs/ssl-cert-snakeoil.pem` for Debian, `/usr/local/etc/apache22/server.crt` for FreeBSD).
 This default will work out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_key`

-The default SSL key, which is automatically set based on your operating system (`/etc/pki/tls/private/localhost.key` for RedHat, `/etc/ssl/private/ssl-cert-snakeoil.key` for Debian).
+The default SSL key, which is automatically set based on your operating system (`/etc/pki/tls/private/localhost.key` for RedHat, `/etc/ssl/private/ssl-cert-snakeoil.key` for Debian, `/usr/local/etc/apache22/server.key` for FreeBSD).
 This default will work out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_chain`